Gain access to personalized product screening, the best pricing, rewards, and more!

 Treatment

-After inspecting the areas where you have discovered almond moths, you can begin treatment.
-Remember to read all product labels and follow the application instructions on these labels and stay safe by wearing personal protective equipment (PPE).
+After inspecting the areas where almond moths are discovered, you can begin treatment.
+Remember to read all product labels, follow the application instructions on these labels, and stay safe by wearing personal protective equipment (PPE).

-The best method for getting rid of an almond moth infestation is emptying out your pantry entirely and discarding all your stored dried food products.
-You will essentially need to start your pantry over from scratch after doing a detailed cleanup and vacuuming.
+The best method for getting rid of an almond moth infestation is to empty your pantry entirely and discard all your stored dried food products.
+After doing a detailed cleanup and vacuuming, you will essentially need to start your pantry over from scratch.

 Once you have cleared and cleaned your pantry, treat these pests with products like Pyrid and Novacide, then use traps like Pro-Pest Pantry Moth & Beetle Traps to catch and monitor for moths and larvae.

 Begin by prepping the areas for almond moth treatment.
-To do this, you will get rid of all the boxed and bagged foodstuffs in the area where the infested item was found, and you will also clean the surrounding areas.
-You will need a vacuum and caulk.
+To do this, you will get rid of all the boxed and bagged foodstuffs in the area where the infested item was found and clean the surrounding areas.
+You will also need a vacuum and caulk.

-While that may sound extreme, it should be assumed that one infested package means there is more larvae and moths in your other packaged foods.
+While that may sound extreme, it should be assumed that one infested package means there are more larvae and moths in your other packaged foods.

-Almond moth larvae are able to invade packaging through the smallest gaps and penetrate through paper or plastic material to reach whatever food source is nearby.
-For every one adult moth you have seen, imagine there are more than 100 eggs waiting to hatch.
+Almond moth larvae can invade packaging through the smallest gaps and penetrate paper or plastic to reach whatever food source is nearby.
+For every adult moth you have seen, imagine there are more than 100 eggs waiting to hatch.

 Next, vacuum all cracks and crevices in your pantry shelving.
 Small pantry pests may be found in these tight spaces as they travel from place to place.
 Be sure to throw out the vacuum’s contents outdoors when you are done.

 Wipe down the pantry shelves with water to clean up any food residue.
-Do not use any strong cleaners or bleach, as these will keep pests away from the pesticides you will apply.
+Do not use strong cleaners or bleach, as these will protect pests from the pesticides you apply.

-Make sure all food goods are cleared off and the cabinets, shelves, and pantries are completely empty before using our recommended products.
+Before using our recommended products, ensure all food goods are cleared off, and the cabinets, shelves, and pantries are empty.

-Pyrid Aerosol is a synthetic pyrethroid insecticide that is used as a flushing agent and is effective to treat tight cracks and crevices where moths or other pantry pests may be hiding.
-Almond moths tend to hide inside small spaces and lay eggs, so applying this will flush them out and kills them with contact.
+Pyrid Aerosol is a synthetic pyrethroid insecticide used as a flushing agent.
+It is effective in treating tight cracks and crevices where moths or other pantry pests may be hiding.
+Almond moths tend to hide inside small spaces and lay eggs, so applying this will flush them out and kill them with contact.

 This product is made with pyrethrins, a botanical insecticide, so it is safe to use in food storage areas, though you should still clear out your pantry and keep people and pets away from the area until the vapors have dispersed.